Robert McGarry IV

-Robert McGarry IV (born November 15, 1985, at Stillwater, Minnesota) is a former American football player.
+Robert McGarry IV (born November 15, 1985) is a former American football player.
 As a senior at Stillwater High School, he recorded 65 tackles and was selected as an all-conference defensive lineman.
 He enrolled at the University of Minnesota where he played football as a long snapper from 2005 to 2008.
-He played in all 12 games for the Gophers in his freshman and sophomore years and all 13 games as a junior.
+He played in all 12 games for the Gophers in his freshman and sophomore years, all 13 games as a junior, and all 12 games as a senior.
 McGarry was also selected as a member of the All-Big Ten academic teams.
-In 37 games from his freshman to junior years, McGarry executed 350 play without an errant snap.
+In 49 games from his freshman to senior seasons, McGarry executed over 450 plays without an errant snap.
 In April 2008, McGarry was honored by the National Football Foundation & College Football Hall of Fame as a member of the 2008 NFF Hampshire Honor Society.